Shenley Brook End: Education

-It has primary school, Long Meadow, and a secondary school, Shenley Brook End School, in 2007 one of the best performing schools in Milton Keynes.
+It has primary school, Long Meadow, and a secondary school, Shenley Brook End School.

 Civil parish

 The parish includes Shenley Lodge, Furzton, Shenley Brook End, Emerson Valley, Westcroft, Tattenhoe (including Kingsmead, Howe Park Wood and Snelshall East) and Tattenhoe Park (including Snelshall West).
 The parish is bounded to the north-east by V4 Watling Street, to the north-west by H6 Childs Way, to the south-west by the City boundary with the rest of Buckinghamshire (at Whaddon) and to the south-east by H8/A421 Standing Way.

 Emerson Valley

 Emerson Valley is primarily a housing district but is noted for being the home of Milton Keynes Rugby Football Club.
 It is also the name of an electoral ward for Milton Keynes City Council.

 Furzton

 Furzton is primarily a housing district with a small office development but half the district is taken up by Furzton Lake (a balancing lake) and the flood plain of Loughton Brook.